rubensa/docker-ubuntu-tini-dev/README.md

 # Docker image with development tools

 This is a Docker image based on [rubensa/ubuntu-tini-user](https://github.com/rubensa/docker-ubuntu-tini-user) and includes various development tools.
+This image includes [old openssl](https://www.openssl.org/source/old/) version builds from [rubensa/ubuntu-openssl-old](https://github.com/rubensa/docker-ubuntu-openssl-old) to allow old Ruby versions to be installed.

 ## Building